picosh/docs/posts/imgs.md

 our object store.

-By default, images served from [prose.sh](/prose) are web optimized, meaning we convert images to webp and reduce the quality.
+By default, images served from [prose.sh](/prose) are web optimized, meaning we strip exif data, convert images to webp, and reduce the quality.

 We do **not** automatically optimize images from [pgs.sh](/pgs) because we try to subscribe to the principle of least surprise.